anyaharter97/notes/libvirt-dbus.md

 ```
 $  ./run src/libvirt-dbus --session
 ```

+### Testing
+The tests are in the form of pytests

+Each `test_{object}.py` file is executable and the test itself, you need to have one class there and every method that starts with "test_" is a test case

+You can run each test by executing `./run tests/test_connect.py` and it also takes some parameters, for example `./run tests/test_connect.py -v` will increase verbosity, you can also use `--help` as parameter

 ### busctl
 We will use busctl to send commands to libvirt-dbus (although gdbus is what is in the reference documentation for libvirt-dbus https://libvirt.org/dbus.html)